TeaCommerce/Tea-Commerce-Starter-Kit-for-Umbraco/README.md

-# Starter kit for Tea Commerce for Umbraco
+# Tea Commerce Starter kit for Umbraco
 This starter kit gives you a great starting point for your next [umbraco ecommerce](http://teacommerce.net) project.
 This project is an [Umbraco CMS](http://umbraco.com) website with [Tea Commerce](http://teacommerce.net) installed and implemented.
 The starter kit features the basics for an e-commerce solution e.g. product lists, products and a cart flow.
 This makes the If you need The implementation can easily be extended to include more advance features

 ## How to use